Detecting cancers at an early stage is the best way to increase the chance of successful treatment.

 The NHS offers screening to save lives from breast cancer.
 Screening does this by finding breast cancers at an early stage when they are too small to see or feel.
 Screening does not prevent you from getting breast cancer.

-- For more information and to contact your local service visit: Further help and support with breast screening on www.nhs.uk
+- For more information visit: Further help and support with breast screening on www.nhs.uk

 - Further information is available at: NHS breast screening: helping you decide on www.gov.uk